kimekent/Data-Lake-and-Data-Warehouse/README.md

 Cost_Files:

-scrape_Script_clp.py: scrapes each city and country and for each one it creates one file.
+scrape_Script_clp.py: scrapes each city and country (in european_data.csv) and for each one it creates one file.
 E.g. Brussels_Belgium.json, etc.

-scrape_all_in_one.py: scrapes each city and country but saves all responses in one json file.
+scrape_all_in_one.py: scrapes each city and country (in european_data.csv) but saves all responses in one json file.
 E.g. scrape_costlivingprice.json

 lambda_function_s3_to_rds.py: imports/inserts the "cost_living_prices_europe_cleanV2.csv" from the s3bucket into the data warehouse